smclab/openk9/js-packages/docs-website/docs/embeddable-app.md

 ### Prerequisites

-This software is neeeded for the build process
+This software is needed for the build process

 - [git](https://git-scm.com/)
 - [nodejs](https://nodejs.org/it/)